luisfmiki/quanta/README.md

 # quanta
-Repository to learn OS architecture by development
+Repository to learn OS architecture by development.

-ISAs like x86_64, RISC-V, and ARM will be on different branches.
+Currently working on x86_64 ISA.

+Future implementation with RISC-V and ARM.

 ## Requisites
 QEMU emulator